What is Compulsive Overeating?

 Compulsive overeating describes a behavior of excessive food consumption with a lack of hunger.
 People with compulsive overeating may sometimes eat in binges where they consume copious amounts of food in a short period of time or they may engage in grazing behavior.
 This grazing behavior is when individuals constantly pick at food during the day but are not hungry.
 Individuals who compulsively overeat may excessively dwell on thoughts about food and may even secretly fantasize about eating and create circumstances where they can eat alone.

-Compulsive overeating often leads to weight gain or obesity.
-However, not everyone with compulsive overeating is obese.
+Compulsive overeating often leads to weight gain.
+However, not everyone who engages in compulsive overeating lives in a larger body.
 Individuals of all body weights and shapes can struggle with compulsive overeating.
 It is common for those who suffer from compulsive overeating to also suffer from another illness such as diabetes, hypertension, heart disease, anxiety, or depression.
 If compulsive overeating is present with another condition, it often adds to the complexity of the unhealthy behavior.